denten-books/plain-text/main.md

-the distinction drawn by Said are the very notions of "aesthetic" and "quotidian" as markers of prestige--notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull your material from one category into the other.
+the distinction drawn by Said are the very notions of "aesthetic" and "quotidian" as markers of prestige--notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull one's material from one category into the other.

+#### Three ways to look at value, 1-2
 The matter of value in literary criticism has been raised forcefully before, by Northrup Frye, Murray Krieger, and E. D. Hirsch in the late 1960s.
 At the time, the conversation seems to have splintered into three camps: the